blekenbleu/Fake8/README.md

    - an alternative `may be` [test-signing](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option) the SourceForge `com0com` driver.
 - Trying to use `com0com` virtual COM ports in C# **fails** *unless its PortName begins with* `COM`.
     - Free 'busy' COM port numbers using [COM Name Arbiter Tool](https://www.uwe-sieber.de/misc_tools_e.html#com_ports)
-       Run as Adminstrator, uncheck wanted and currently unused ports:
+       Run as Admin, uncheck wanted and currently unused ports:
        ![](Arbiter.png)
 - `Arduino.DtrEnable = true;` is required [for C# to read from Arduino](https://forum.arduino.cc/t/serial-communication-with-c-program-serialdatareceivedeventhandler-doesnt-work/108564/3), but not for com0com.
 - Unable to restart Arduino sketch by toggling `Arduino.DtrEnable` and `Arduino.RtsEnable`.